-- EE1 The need to make Hemyock a business-friendly parish with a thriving local economy - EE2 The need to retain the existing businesses in the parish - EE3 The need to provide the self-employed with the facilities they need - EE4 The need for new businesses to move in to the parish - EE5 The need to support local cultural, media and performing arts activities and businesses - EE6 Poor broadband and mobile phone signal
+- EE1 The need to make Hemyock a business-friendly parish with a thriving local economy - EE2 Retain the existing businesses in the parish - EE3 Provide the self-employed with the facilities they need - EE4 The need for new businesses to move in to the parish - EE5 The need to support local cultural, media and performing arts activities and businesses - EE6 Improve broadband and mobile phone coverage

-- EESI1 Encourage diversification of farm businesses, changes to buildings to continue farm viability. - EESI2 Encourage and assist in the provision of more small workplaces and lock-up storage facilities.

-EESI3 Support existing businesses where appropriate.

-EESI4 Encourage the Parish Council to actively support the establishment of appropriate new businesses and cultural activities.
+- EESI 1 Encourage diversification of farm businesses, changes to buildings to continue farm viability. - EESI 2 Encourage and assist in the provision of more small workplaces and lock-up storage facilities. - EESI 3 Support existing businesses where appropriate. - EESI 4 Encourage the Parish Council to actively support the establishment of appropriate new businesses and cultural activities.

-EEA1 Help create, support and sustain new and existing local businesses as appropriate.

-EEA2 Improve wherever possible the parish infrastructure especially roads, high speed broadband and mobile phone signal.

-EEA3 Continue to support the Parish Pump magazine and its advertising of local businesses

-EEA4 Continue to support, and encourage further, local cultural, media and performing arts activities and businesses

-EEA5 Lobby and support providers of services to the village where we are unable to provide them ourselves

-EEA6 Lobby schools and colleges locally to provide the relevant skills, especially trade skills, needed by employers
+- EEA1 Help create, support and sustain new and existing local businesses as appropriate. - EEA2 Improve wherever possible the parish infrastructure especially roads, high speed broadband and mobile phone signal. - EEA3 Continue to support the Parish Pump magazine and its advertising of local businesses - EEA4 Continue to support, and encourage further, local cultural, media and performing arts activities and businesses - EEA5 Lobby and support providers of services to the village where we are unable to provide them ourselves - EEA6 Lobby schools and colleges locally to provide the relevant skills, especially trade skills, needed by employers - EEA7 Conduct a Business Survey to determine the number of businesses that are based in Hemyock - EEA8 Investigate opportunities and locations for new businesses eg cafe, fuel station